Xu-Kai/SW-GRIST/README.md

 ### SWGOMP
-To build GRIST on Sunway, we should first build SWOMP on Sunway.
+To build GRIST on Sunway, we should first build SWGOMP on Sunway.

 ``` shell
 cd SWGOMP